Page Content

 How to apply

-1. Visit the ERAS for fellowship applicants website.
-All applications to Mayo Clinic School of Graduate Medical Education programs must include these.
+- All applications must be submitted through the Electronic Residency Application Service (ERAS) for fellowship applicants.
+To begin your application, please visit the ERAS website.
+All applications to Mayo Clinic School of Graduate Medical Education programs must include these application materials.

-3. Applicants considered for an appointment will be invited to visit Mayo Clinic for a personal interview with the program director and selected faculty.
-Interviews are conducted between August and October each year.
+- Applicants selected for further consideration will be invited for a virtual interview with the program director and selected faculty.
+Interviews typically occur between August and October.